 Price-sensitive bakery markets are regularly on the lookout for stabilisers that can give fruit bakery fillings an indulgent quality at an affordable price.
-At DuPont, many of the requests we receive on this subject come from Eastern Europe – the region currently driving growth in the cake category.
+At Nutrition & Biosciences, many of the requests we receive on this subject come from Eastern Europe – the region currently driving growth in the cake category.

 Changing consumption habits, brought about by the rise of more middle-income consumers, have inspired demand for better quality cakes on Eastern European markets.
 The challenge for bakers, though, is that consumers still expect a reasonably low cost.